Last Resort (TV series): Development and production

 ABC greenlit the pilot in January 2012, allowing filming to begin.
 The show was filmed in Oahu, Hawaii, and produced by Sony Pictures Television.
 Thirteen episodes were ordered, and on October 19, 2012, ABC ordered two additional scripts for the series.

 On November 16, 2012, ABC announced that they would not be taking on Last Resort for a full season, but would air the 13 episodes that had been produced.
 They also passed on producing the two additional scripts that had been ordered.

 On November 21, 2012, the producers revealed they had been given sufficient notice of the network's cancellation plans so they could "tweak" the final episode to function as a series finale and give the fans some closure.

-About the show’s cancellation, Andre Braugher said: "It ended abruptly and we had to scramble to create order where none existed before.
-But better to end like that than just simply to be told to go home and have it be incomplete.
-I had a lot of hopes for that series, but unfortunately, it never came together like it ought to have."

 Episodes

 International broadcast

 In Canada, the show was simsubbed on Global.
 Sony's AXN channel aired the show in Asia from October 2, 2012.
 Within Oceania, Australia aired the series on the Seven Network from February 20, 2013, and debuted in New Zealand on Four on May 14, 2014.
 Last Resort aired in the United Kingdom and Ireland by Sky1 from October 30, 2012.